cambridge-cares/TheWorldAvatar/Agents/FHAgent/README.md

 ```
 avgDist_FH:fh_occupiedState_FH-03
 ```

+#### If FHAgent is used before DevInstAgent:
+FHAgent could be called normally as is.
+But, instantiating with DevInstAgent will require the use of the "find" keyword (for detail please refer to the DevInstAgent documentation) for the following variables:
+- Input variables: Length instance from the sensor's reading

 ### Using the stack
 The agent can function with and without using the stack.
 A config file is provided in `./stack-manager-input-config-service/`